jolicode/castor/doc/getting-started/context.md

 # Context

 For every task that Castor run, it uses a `Context` object.
-This object contains the default values for the `run` or `watch` function (directory, environment variables, pty, tty, etc...).
+This object contains the default values for a bunch of built-in functions like `run()`, `watch()`, `capture()`, etc.
+It configures working directory of the command, environment variables, PTY, TTY, timeout, etc...

 It also contains custom values that can be set by the user and reused in tasks.

 The context is immutable, which means that every time you change a value, a new context is created.